Why Don’t More Community College Students Transfer to Four-Year Schools?

 Here are some of the reasons why some community college students don’t transfer:

 3. Transfer requirements are confusing and non-standardized.
 Many four-year colleges accept transfer students, but there are no set standards.
 Unless your community college has a partnership with the school of your choice, you may end up losing some of your credits or having to repeat courses after being accepted.
-Requirements may also be different from one state to another, so be prepared for that.
+Requirements may also differ from one state to another, so be prepared for that.

 5. They may be unable to attend full-time due to financial or family obligations.
 Some four-year universities prefer full-time versus part-time students, particularly from transfers.
-Community college appeals particularly to non-traditional students such as single parents and adults returning to school who may need more flexibility than a traditional four-year school can offer.
-In cases like this, it becomes even more important to choose your transfer school wisely.
+Community college appeals particularly to non-traditional students, such as single parents and adults returning to school who may need more flexibility than a traditional four-year school can offer.
+In cases like this, it becomes even more critical to choose your transfer school wisely.

 6. Transferring schools may require significant life changes.
 Many community college students attend their local school.
 Not only does this save them a great deal of money, but it means that they will continue to enjoy their current support system.
 Transferring schools may require a significant life change, potentially even moving to a different state.
 This challenge may be more significant for some students than for others, but it is one worth considering and preparing for.